Bakrie Group

 The Bakrie Group is an Indonesian conglomerate founded by Achmad Bakrie in 1942.
 It has interests across various industries including mining, oil and gas, property development, infrastructure, plantations, media and telecommunications.
 The group is one of the largest business groups in Indonesia, with 10 companies listed on the Indonesia Stock Exchange.

-It is headed by Nirwan Darmawan Bakrie and Indra Usmansyah Bakrie as co-chairpersons.
+Today, the group is headed by Nirwan Bakrie and Indra Bakrie (sons of Achmad Bakrie) as co-chairpersons.
+Aburizal Bakrie, Achmad's eldest son, chaired the group from 1999 to 2004 but stepped back to become a politician, holding ministerial positions from 2004 to 2009 and Chairman-ship of the Golkar Party from 2009 to 2014.

+Anindya Bakrie, Aburizal's son, became CEO of Bakrie & Brothers in 2019 and chairman of the Indonesian Chamber of Commerce in 2024.